 All investments carry risks and diversification is not a guarantee for achieving returns nor a guarantee against potential loss of capital.

-There is an increasing number of ways investors can access investment funds - some are available on the ASX and others aren’t, some are actively managed and others track the index.
-The below table helps to articulate the key differences between types of investment funds
+There is an increasing number of ways investors can access investment funds - some are available on the Australian Stock Exchange (ASX and CXA) and others aren’t, some are actively managed and others track the index.
+The below table helps to articulate the key differences between types of investment funds.

 |Management style||Actively managed||Passively managed / index tracker||Actively and passively managed||Actively managed||Actively managed|